frap129/android-app-template/README.md

 - Hidden API Modules
 - Compose Modules

-These plugins can be combined to suit your needs, which the exception that a modules can only be an application or a library, not both.
+These plugins can be combined to suit your needs, which the exception that a module can only be an application or a library, not both.
 For example, if you are creating a new `core` module that relies on hidden system APIs and has tests for its functionality, the `build.gradle` would look something
 like: